MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 		"SceneYotogiOld": 0.05
 	},
-	"FootLAngle": 27.0, //Z of the left foot Axis rotation angle, because this is a 27d profile, it is set to 27 "FootLMax": 88.0, // Maximum Z axis rotation angle of the left foot "ToeL0AngleX": 7.0, // X axis angle of the little toe of the left foot "ToeL0AngleY": -17.0, // Y axis angle of the little toe of the left foot "ToeL0AngleZ": -17.0, // Z axis angle of the little toe of the left foot "ToeL01AngleX": 5.0, // X axis angle of the little toe of the left foot "ToeL01AngleY": 0.0, // Y axis angle of the little toe of the left foot "ToeL01AngleZ": 0.0, // Z axis angle of the little toe of the left foot "ToeL1AngleX": 0.0, // X axis angle of the middle three toes of the left foot (this is because KISS Only one bone is assigned to them)
+	"FootLAngle": 27.0, //Z of the left foot Axis rotation angle, because this is a 27d profile, it is set to 27 "FootLMax": 88.0, // Maximum Z-axis rotation angle of the left foot "ToeL0AngleX": 7.0, // X-axis angle of the little toe of the left foot "ToeL0AngleY": -17.0, // Y-axis angle of the little toe of the left foot "ToeL0AngleZ": -17.0, // Z-axis angle of the little toe of the left foot "ToeL01AngleX": 5.0, // X-axis angle of the front end of the little toe of the left foot "ToeL01AngleY": 0.0, // Y-axis angle of the front end of the little toe of the left foot "ToeL01AngleZ": 0.0, // Z-axis angle of the front end of the little toe of the left foot "ToeL1AngleX": 0.0, // X-axis angle of the middle three toes of the left foot (this is because KISS Only one bone is assigned to them)
-	"ToeL1AngleY": 0.0, //Y translation angle of the middle three toes of the left foot "ToeL1AngleZ": -27.0, //Z translation angle of the middle three toes of the left foot "ToeL11AngleX": 0.0, //X rotation angle of the middle three toes of the left foot (this is because KISS only assigns one bone to them)
+	"ToeL1AngleY": 0.0, //Y-axis angle of the middle three toes of the left foot "ToeL1AngleZ": -27.0, //Z-axis angle of the middle three toes of the left foot "ToeL11AngleX": 0.0, //X-axis angle of the front end of the middle three toes of the left foot (this is because KISS only assigns one bone to them)
-	"ToeL11AngleY": 0.0, //Y rotation angle of the middle three toes of the left foot "ToeL11AngleZ": 0.0, //Z rotation angle of the middle three toes of the left foot "ToeL2AngleX": -2.0, //X translation angle of the big toe of the left foot "ToeL2AngleY": 0.0, //Y translation angle of the big toe of the left foot "ToeL2AngleZ": -17.0, //Z rotation angle of the big toe of the left foot "ToeL21AngleX": 0.0, //X rotation angle of the big toe of the left foot "ToeL21AngleY": 0.0, //Y rotation angle of the big toe of the left foot "ToeL21AngleZ": -14.0, //Z rotation angle of the big toe of the left foot "FootRAngle": 27.0, //Z rotation angle of the right foot, because this is a 27d profile, it is set to 27 "FootRMax": 88.0, //Z maximum rotation angle of the right foot "ToeR0AngleX": -7.0, //X rotation angle of the little toe of the left foot "ToeR0AngleY": 17.0, //Y rotation angle of the little toe of the left foot "ToeR0AngleZ": -17.0, //Z rotation angle of the little toe of the left foot "ToeR01AngleX": 0.0, // X rotation axis offset of the little toe of the left foot "ToeR01AngleY": 0.0, // Y rotation axis offset of the little toe of the left foot "ToeR01AngleZ": 0.0, // Z rotation axis offset of the little toe of the left foot "ToeR1AngleX": 0.0, // X translation axis angle of the middle three toes of the left foot (this is because KISS only assigns one bone to them)
+	"ToeL11AngleY": 0.0, //Y-axis angle of the front end of the middle three toes of the left foot "ToeL11AngleZ": 0.0, //Z-axis angle of the front end of the middle three toes of the left foot "ToeL2AngleX": -2.0, //X-axis angle of the big toe of the left foot "ToeL2AngleY": 0.0, //Y-axis angle of the big toe of the left foot "ToeL2AngleZ": -17.0, //Z-axis angle of the big toe of the left foot Axis angle "ToeL21AngleX": 0.0, //The X-axis angle of the front of the big toe of the left foot "ToeL21AngleY": 0.0, //The Y-axis angle of the front of the big toe of the left foot "ToeL21AngleZ": -14.0, //The Z-axis angle of the front of the big toe of the left foot "FootRAngle": 27.0, //The Z-axis rotation angle of the right foot, because this is a 27d profile, it is set to 27 "FootRMax": 88.0, //The maximum Z-axis rotation angle of the right foot "ToeR0AngleX": -7.0, //The X-axis angle of the little toe of the left foot "ToeR0AngleY": 17.0, //The Y-axis angle of the little toe of the left foot "ToeR0AngleZ": -17.0, //The Z-axis angle of the little toe of the left foot "ToeR01AngleX": 0.0, //The X-axis angle of the tip of the little toe of the left foot "ToeR01AngleY": 0.0, //The Y-axis angle of the tip of the little toe of the left foot "ToeR01AngleZ": 0.0, //The Z-axis angle of the tip of the little toe of the left foot "ToeR1AngleX": 0.0, //The X-axis angle of the three middle toes of the left foot (this is because KISS only assigns one bone to them)
-	"ToeR1AngleY": 0.0, // Y translation axis angle of the middle three toes of the left foot "ToeR1AngleZ": -27.0, // Z translation axis angle of the middle three toes of the left foot "ToeR11AngleX": 0.0, // X rotation axis offset of the middle three toes of the left foot (this is because KISS only assigns one bone to them)
+	"ToeR1AngleY": 0.0, //The Y-axis angle of the three middle toes of the left foot "ToeR1AngleZ": -27.0, //The Z-axis angle of the three middle toes of the left foot "ToeR11AngleX": 0.0, //The X-axis angle of the tip of the three middle toes of the left foot (this is because KISS only assigns one bone to them)
-	"ToeR11AngleY": 0.0, //Y rotation axis offset of the middle three toes of the left foot "ToeR11AngleZ": 0.0, //Z rotation axis offset of the middle three toes of the left foot "ToeR2AngleX": 2.0, //X translation axis angle of the big toe of the left foot "ToeR2AngleY": 0.0, //Y translation axis angle of the big toe of the left foot "ToeR2AngleZ": -17.0, //Z translation axis angle of the big toe of the left foot "ToeR21AngleX": 0.0, // X rotation axis offset of the big toe of the left foot "ToeR21AngleY": 0.0, // Y rotation axis offset of the big toe of the left foot "ToeR21AngleZ": -14.0 // Z rotation axis offset of the big toe of the left foot }
+	"ToeR11AngleY": 0.0, //The Y-axis angle of the tip of the three middle toes of the left foot "ToeR11AngleZ": 0.0, //Z-axis angle of the front of the middle three toes of the left foot "ToeR2AngleX": 2.0, //X-axis angle of the big toe of the left foot "ToeR2AngleY": 0.0, //Y-axis angle of the big toe of the left foot "ToeR2AngleZ": -17.0, //Z-axis angle of the big toe of the left foot "ToeR21AngleX": 0.0, //X-axis angle of the front of the big toe of the left foot "ToeR21AngleY": 0.0, //Y-axis angle of the front of the big toe of the left foot "ToeR21AngleZ": -14.0 //Z-axis angle of the front of the big toe of the left foot }
+}

 ```